antonfirsov/docs/2023/07-Jul/improvements-to-caching-abstraction/improvements-to-caching-abstraction.md

 ---
-post_title: Improvements to the Caching Abstraction in .NET
+post_title: Improvements to the Caching Abstraction in ASP.NET Core
 author1: cawa
 author2: marcgravell
 post_slug: caching-abstraction-improvements-in-aspnetcore
 username: cawa@microsoft.com
 microsoft_alias: cawa
-featured_image: dotnet-bot_handybot.png
+featured_image: using-statement.png
-categories: .NET, .NET Core
+categories: .NET, .NET Core, ASP.NET, ASP.NET Core
+tags: redis, caching
 summary: We are updating caching in ASP.NET Core to be more intuitive and reliable
-post_date: 2023-07-06 10:00:00
+post_date: 2023-07-07 10:00:00
 ---

 We are improving the caching abstraction in .NET to make it more intuitive and reliable.
 This blog showcases [a sample project](https://github.com/mgravell/DistributedCacheDemo) with reusable extension methods for [Distributed Caching](https://learn.microsoft.com/aspnet/core/performance/caching/distributed?view=aspnetcore-7.0) to greatly simplify the repetitive code on object serialization when setting cached values.
 It also provides guidance on best practices so developers can focus on business logic.
-We are actively working on bringing this experience into the .NET framework, ETA post .NET 8.
+We are actively working on bringing this experience into the .NET and our current ETA is post .NET 8, but we wanted to share early progress and get feedback.

 ## Background